 Candida cleanse diet: What does it treat?

 Medically reviewed by Drugs.com.
-Last updated on Sep 11, 2020.
+Last updated on Oct 1, 2022.

-Within a few weeks of replacing processed foods with fresh ones and white flour with whole grains, you may start to feel better in general.
-That, rather than stopping the growth of yeast in the gastrointestinal tract, is probably the main benefit of a candida cleanse diet.
+Within a few weeks of replacing processed foods with fresh ones and replacing white flour with whole grains, you may start to feel better in general.
+Feeling better is probably the main benefit of a candida cleanse diet, rather than stopping the growth of yeast in the digestive system.